SCRA State Laws: Comprehensive Guide for Legal Compliance

 Pa.
 Cons.
 Stat.
 Ann. tit.
 51, § 4105

-Federal SCRA protections are extended to Pennsylvania National Guard members on active state service.
-Civil process shall not be issued or enforced against any active duty servicemember until 30 days after said servicemembers return from active duty.
+Federal SCRA protections are given to Pennsylvania National Guard members on active state service.
+Civil process shall not be enforced against any active duty servicemember until 30 days after they return from active duty.

 Rhode Island